 Possible Defenses to Penal Code §148.9

-If one is accused of presenting false information under the PC §148.9 statute, they can challenge the accusation by pushing up a legal defense.
+When charged with presenting false information under the PC §148.9 statute, the accused can challenge the accusation by providing a legal defense.
 A good defense team can have the charges reduced, dropped, or dismissed, and you may get compensated.
 The common defenses to PC §148.9 accusations include:

 An accused is guilty of the crime under the code section if they present false information about themselves after a lawful arrest or detention.
 Therefore, a defendant can claim to have provided the wrong information before the arrest.